眾生無邊誓願度

 When Is Manas Most Easily Permeated?

-A dream cannot consist solely of the manas (mental faculty) without consciousness; otherwise, one would not even be aware of the dream.
-The awareness of the dream is consciousness.
-What can think and be known is the conscious mind.
-The deliberative function of the manas is generally imperceptible to ordinary people's consciousness.
+In dreams, there cannot be only the manas (mental faculty) without consciousness; otherwise, one would not even know they are dreaming.
+The awareness of being in a dream belongs to consciousness, as the mind capable of thinking and being perceived is the conscious mind.
+The deliberative nature of the manas is generally unobservable by ordinary people's consciousness.

-Realizing the manas is relatively easy, but observing its operation is extremely difficult—more challenging than observing the tathāgatagarbha (Buddha-nature).
-Consciousness and the manas are so tightly intertwined that they are exceedingly hard to separate.
-Countless individuals can only observe consciousness, failing to perceive the manas.
-When teachings about the manas are presented, such people attribute them solely to consciousness, reflecting a profound lack of wisdom.
+Realizing the existence of the manas is relatively easy, but observing its functioning is extremely difficult—even more challenging than observing the tathāgatagarbha (Buddha-nature).
+Consciousness and the manas are so deeply intertwined that separating them proves immensely difficult.
+Countless individuals can only observe consciousness but fail to perceive the manas.
+When teachings about the manas are presented, such people mistakenly attribute them to consciousness alone, revealing a profound lack of wisdom.

-Why is it easier to detect the manas, influence it, resonate with it, and observe it during the moments just before falling asleep or waking up?
-Because during these times, the discriminative function of consciousness is weak and manifests less, thus not obscuring the manas.
+Why is it easier to discover the manas, influence it, resonate with it, and observe it during the moments just before falling asleep or waking up?
+This is because, during these times, the discriminative function of consciousness weakens and manifests less, thereby removing its obscuration over the manas.

-In the middle of the night when one is asleep, playing recordings is also effective because the manas does not sleep.
-The tathāgatagarbha continuously transmits sound objects (śabda) through the ear faculty to the subtle sense faculty (indriya), and the manas is able to perceive them—albeit with limited clarity.
-If the sound becomes too loud, consciousness will awaken to discern it.
+In the middle of the night when one is asleep, playing recordings is still effective because the manas does not sleep.
+The tathāgatagarbha continuously transmits sound objects through the ear faculty to the subtle sense faculty (indriya), and the manas can perceive them all, albeit with less clarity in discrimination.
+If the sound becomes too loud, consciousness will awaken to distinguish and interpret the noise.

 ——Master Sheng-Ru's Teachings